 How to make a meat and potato pie

-Chop the steak into 1-inch cubes, remove any fat and discard.
+- Chop the steak into 1-inch cubes, remove any fat and discard.

 Heat the oil in a frying pan and brown the meat on all sides.
-Do this in batches so as not over-crowd the pan, otherwise you will end up with a lot of moisture in the pan which we don’t want.
-You should aim to get the pan quite hot and just sear the meat to seal it.
+Brown it in batches so as not to overcrowd the pan, otherwise, you will end up with a lot of moisture in the pan which we don't want.
+Get the pan quite hot and sear the meat to seal it.
+Transfer the browned meat from the pan into either a pressure cooker or a large saucepan.

-Fry them gently, in the same pan that the meat was cooked in, for about 5 minutes until they have started to soften and have picked up any residue left over from the meat.
+Fry the onions on moderate heat in the same pan that the meat was cooked in, for about 5 minutes until they have started to soften and have picked up any residue left over from the meat.
+Add them to the meat in the pressure cooker or saucepan.

 Put the lid on and cook on the highest setting for 30 minutes.
-This is the ‘Stew’ function on my Pressure King Pro.
-Follow the manufacturer’s instructions for your own pressure cooker.
+This is the 'Stew' function on my Pressure King Pro.
+Follow the manufacturer's instructions for your model of pressure cooker.
+After 30 minutes release the pressure.
+The meat will be almost cooked and the gravy will be very runny.

 Adding grated potato is my secret tip for getting lovely thick gravy.